Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Queen’s chain

 Equally mythological is the so-called ‘Queen’s chain’, said to be a 20-metre (or one chain) strip along the edge of waterways and coasts (and therefore above the high water mark or foreshore).
 This is believed to give a universal right of public access.
-Queen Victoria’s instructions to Governor William Hobson in 1840 certainly asked that places along the sea coast and navigable streams be reserved ‘for the recreation and amusement of the inhabitants’.
+Queen Victoria’s 1839 instructions to Lieutenant-Governor William Hobson certainly asked that places along the sea coast and navigable streams be reserved ‘for the recreation and amusement of the inhabitants’.
 But neither statute nor common law consistently established this as a universal right.

 Public access has always been partial (about 70% of land abutting New Zealand's coast is in public ownership).
 Where it has been legally secured it has been predominantly via formed roads abutting the coastline, reservations of land from sale or other transfers of land, as well as various forms of reserve, such as road reserves and esplanade reserves.